armleo/partitioner/README.md

 User Input: Only requires a grid size parameter.

-Tradeoff: Smaller grids yield better routing quality but increase runtime; larger grids reduce runtime but may result in slightly worse routing.
+Tradeoff: Smaller grids yield better routing quality but increase runtime; larger grids reduce runtime but may result in worse routing.

-Complexity: O(N) in ideal cases (when bins are naturally balanced), O(N log N) in more difficult cases.
+Complexity: O(N) in average cases (when bins are naturally balanced), where the bins are not natuarally balanced and have to split the routing length will be degraded.

 Notes: If bins are well balanced, only minimal cell movement is needed (usually within one grid unit).
+Bin balancing depends on selected grid size.

 | Algorithm | Grid    | Instances | Runtime (ms) | Route Len |